awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 You can browse the commit history for a specific branch or tag of the repository, including information about the committer and the commit message\.
 You can also view the code for a specific commit\.

-**To browse the history of commits \(console\)**
+**To browse the history of commits**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. On the **Dashboard** page, from the list of repositories, choose the repository for which you want to review the commit history\.
+1. In **Repositories**, choose the repository for which you want to review the commit history\.

 1. In the navigation pane, choose **Commits**\.
 In the commit history view, a history of commits for the repository in the default branch is displayed, in reverse chronological order of the commit date\.
 Date and time are in coordinated universal time \(UTC\)\.
 You can view the commit history of a different branch by choosing the view selector button and then choosing a branch from the list\.
 If you are using tags in your repository, you can view a commit with a specific tag and its parents by choosing that tag in the view selector button\.
-![\[The commit history view in the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-code-history.png)![\[The commit history view in the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/)
+![\[The commits view in the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commit-list.png)

 1. To view the difference between a commit and its parent, and to see any comments on the changes, choose the abbreviated commit ID\.
 For more information, see [Compare a Commit to Its Parent](how-to-compare-commits.md#how-to-compare-commits-parent) and [Comment on a Commit](how-to-commit-comment.md)\.
 To view the difference between a commit and any other commit specifier, including a branch, tag, or commit ID, see [Compare Any Two Commit Specifiers](how-to-compare-commits.md#how-to-compare-commits-compare)\.

 1. Do one or more of the following:
-   + To view the date and time a change was made, hover over the days or months ago description\.
+   + To view the date and time a change was made, hover over the commit date\.
-   + To view the email associated with the author, hover over the user name\.
    + To view the full commit ID, copy and then paste it into a text editor or other location\.
-To copy it, choose the copy icon\.
+To copy it, choose **Copy ID**\.
-   + To view the code as it was at the time of a commit, choose the code icon \(**< / >**\) for the commit\.
+   + To view the code as it was at the time of a commit, choose **Browse**\.
 The contents of the repository as they were at the time of that commit is displayed in the **Code** view\.
 The view selector button displays the abbreviated commit ID instead of a branch or tag\.
-   + If the full commit subject is too long to fit in the initial view, choose the arrow next to the message\.
-The commit message box expands to display up to 5,000 characters of the subject and message\.
-   + To collapse the list of commits for a particular date, choose the arrow next to that date\.

 ### View a Graph of the Commit History of a Repository<a name="how-to-view-commit-details-console-visualizer"></a>